Stokes misses England training before final Test

 England were already pondering changes to their bowling attack.
 With the series won, the hosts could rotate with an eye on the rescheduled fifth Test against India, which starts at Edgbaston on 1 July.

-James Anderson is the most likely to be rested, while Matthew Potts could also sit out.
+James Anderson is the most likely to be rested, while Matthew Potts may also sit out.

-If there are two spots in the XI available, pace bowlers Craig and Jamie Overton could become the first twin brothers to play Test cricket for England.
+If there are two spots available, pace bowlers Craig and Jamie Overton could become the first twin brothers to play Test cricket for England.

+Of the two 28-year-olds, Craig is three minutes older and has played eight Tests, whereas Jamie is hoping for his debut.

+Somerset's Craig told BBC Sport: "Every kid's dream is to play for England, but to do it with your brother would be pretty special, especially in a Test.
+Hopefully it happens and we both get the nod on Thursday."

 - America's most powerful man in history: How did J Edgar Hoover know too much for any US president to fire him?